-Schools are permitted to retain all net income derived from community facilities except where otherwise agreed with a funding provider, whether that is Southwark or some other body or individual.
+Schools are permitted to retain all net income derived from community facilities except where otherwise agreed with a funding provider, whether that is the council or some other body or individual.

-Schools are also permitted to carry such retained income over from one financial year to the next as a separate community facilities surplus, or, subject to the agreement of Southwark at the end of each financial year, transfer all or part of it to the budget share balance.
+Schools are also permitted to carry such retained income over from one financial year to the next as a separate community facilities surplus, or, subject to the agreement of the council at the end of each financial year, transfer all or part of it to the budget share balance.

-If the school is a community or community special school, and Southwark ceases to maintain the school, any accumulated retained income obtained from exercise of the community facilities power reverts to Southwark unless otherwise agreed with a funding provider.

-13.7 Health and Safety
+If the school is a community or community special school, and the council ceases to maintain the school, any accumulated retained income obtained from exercise of the community facilities power reverts to the council unless otherwise agreed with a funding provider.
+13.7 Health and safety

 The health and safety provisions of the main scheme are extended to the community facilities power exercised by schools.
-These include that the governing body is required to have due regard to duties placed on Southwark in relation to health and safety, and Southwark's policy on health and safety matters in the management of the budget share.
+These include that the governing body is required to have due regard to duties placed on the council in relation to health and safety, and the council's policy on health and safety matters in the management of the budget share.